 Take Profit: The take profit is the target stock price you have in mind, but you can leave this space blank

-Why Invest in Disney?
+Why Do People Invest in Disney?

 Walt Disney has positioned itself as the king of content and a formidable leader in the intellectual property world.
 For close to a century, the entertainment industry giant has come up with hordes of both print and digital content that it continues to add on regularly.
 Every year, the Disney company rakes in billions from its box office movies, comic books, its TV Empire, and theme parks.
-If you still aren’t sure if Disney stocks are worth adding to your portfolio?
-These factors that point to Disney’s continued dominance in the entertainment industry should be enough to convince you:

 Emerging middle-class markets outside the U.S

 Walt Disney attributes its immense growth to the American middle class and as competition grew stiffer locally, it decided to venture to the rest of the world into countries experiencing a middle-class boom.
 It has paid emphasis to not just the European market but also emerging markets in China and India.
-In the Indian subcontinent, and due to rising household incomes and cheap internet, Disney believes it will be one of its biggest markets in the next few years.

 Disneyland and Disney World

 Disney World and Disneyland theme parks continue to dominate vacation bucket lists of most vacationers around the world.
 And today’s Disney theme parks appeal to more than just the kids.
 Disney has found a way of making it worthwhile for their adult companions through the display of some epic themes from their box office hits.
-These can, therefore, be relied on to provide a solid source of additional income into the foreseeable future.

 Dominant TV empire

 Disney is as big in the TV market as it is in the big screen industry.
 Its biggest TV brand, ESPN has for 13 years in a row ranked as the most popular Cable TV network for the American man.
 In addition to this, Disney owns other equally popular brands like ABC, Lifetime, National Geographic, Freeform, and Disney channel.
-These have in the last few years raked in significant revenues to Disney investor’s pockets and also created massive content that the company will monetize for ages.

 Consistency in dividend payouts